Harrier jump jet: Second-generation Harriers

 As early as 1973, Hawker Siddeley and American aviation manufacturer McDonnell Douglas were jointly working on development of a more capable version of the Harrier.
 Early efforts concentrated on the development of an improved Pegasus engine, designated the Pegasus 15, which was being tested by Bristol Siddeley.
 During August 1981, the program received a boost when British Aerospace (BAe) and McDonnell Douglas signed a Memorandum of Understanding (MoU), marking the UK's re-entry into the program.
 The Harrier was extensively redeveloped by McDonnell Douglas, and later joined by British Aerospace (now parts of Boeing and BAE Systems, respectively), leading to the family of second-generation V/STOL jet multi-role aircraft.
 The American designation for this was the AV-8B Harrier II.

 On 12 December 1983, the first production AV-8B was delivered to the USMC.
 The AV-8B is primarily used for attack or multi-role tasks, typically operated from small aircraft carriers.
 The RAF also chose to procure the second generation of the British Aerospace-built (with McDonnell Douglas as subcontractor) Harrier II GR5/GR7/GR9, which entered service in the mid-1980s.
 This model was also operated by several other NATO countries, including Spain and Italy.
 In December 1989, the first RAF squadron to be equipped with the Harrier II was declared operational.
 The British Harrier II was used by the RAF and later by the Royal Navy up to 2010, at which point the Harrier II and the Joint Force Harrier operational unit was disbanded as a cost-saving measure.

-Between 1969 and 2003, 824 Harrier variants were delivered.
+Between 1969 and 2003, 824 Harriers of all types were delivered.
 While the manufacture of new Harriers concluded in 1997, the last remanufactured aircraft (Harrier II Plus configuration) was delivered in December 2003, ending the Harrier production line.